jamesplease/focus/README.md

 ## Limitations

 - No support for pointer (mouse) inputs
-- No spatial navigation; everything is declarative
+- No spatial navigation; all transitions must be manually specified